hammingweight/gangplank/README.md

 # Gangplank
-## Export Keras metrics to Prometheus
+## Export Keras Metrics to Prometheus
 [Prometheus](https://prometheus.io/) is a monitoring system that pulls metrics from applications and infrastructure.
 Gangplank is a Python package for exposing Keras model metrics to Prometheus.
 Metrics can be exported from training, evaluation and inference tasks.
 Training and testing metrics are exported using the Prometheus [Pushgateway](https://prometheus.io/docs/instrumenting/pushing/).
 Inference metrics are exposed by instrumenting a proxy of a Keras model.

-## What metrics are exported?
+## What Metrics are exported?
 ### Training Metrics
 During training, the following metrics are exported:
  * The number of completed training epochs